Shraddha-jpg/DiagnoSys/README.md

 2. **Enter a Query**
    In the text input area, type a natural language query about system performance or a specific latency event.
    _Example:_
-   `"Why was my latency unusually high in system 5003?`
+   `"Why is volume1 in system 5003 experiencing high latency?`

 3. **Review the AI's Analysis**
    The agent will: